simplesamlphp/dictionaryconverter/README.rst

 The command ``merge`` merges all dictionaries in a directory into one .po-file, while the command ``convert`` converts a single dictionary.
 The command ``extract`` can copy out one or more tags from a dictionary into a file ``extracted.po`` if you need to move some tags from one domain to another.
+The command ``stats`` will behave like a merge, but instead of saving a .po-file it will print out some statistics about the merged dictionaries.

 Also included is a makefile that will convert all the dictionaries included with the SimpleSAMLphp source.
 One for all base dictionaries, one each for all